5 Techniques That Can Relieve Caregiver Anxiety

 • How many places have you visited in your lifetime?

-• Say the alphabet backwards
+• Say the alphabet backward

 • Name as many sports teams in a specific league as you can (all NFL teams)

-4. Repeat a mantra
+4. Repeat a Mantra

 During a calm, relaxed time, make a list of positive sayings or mantras that help you calm down and return to the present moment when anxiety makes you feel panicked.